-A couple years ago, someone paid half a million dollars for a single bottle of Burgundy.
+A couple years ago, someone paid half a million dollars for a single bottle of wine [Burgundy, to be specific].

 I drink a lot of wine.
 A lot.
 There is zero chance that I have spent $500,000 on all of the wine I’ve sipped, tasted, drank and guzzled over the last 20-ish years.
 If you add in all the stuff I got for free it still doesn’t even approach that, and some asshole spent it on ONE BOTTLE.

 Obviously, that price tag is pretty rare.
 Domaine Romanée-Conti only produced 600 bottles of their 1945 Romanée-Conti, and 70 years later they are exceedingly rare.
 The people who buy these bottles look at them the same way they do a Warhol they hang on their wall, or a classic Ferrari they park in their garage.
 They are investments, sure, but also something to brag about to their 1%-er friends.

 Which wines will set you back a month’s worth of rent?